 I know from your emails and comments that many of you struggle with stress, anxiety or chronic illness.
 So I’d like to offer 10 Science-Based Self Care Tips to support you through fall and winter.
 Grab your tea and settle in.

-*I have provided carefully chosen affiliate links in my post which means if you purchase through my link I get a wee bit of the purchase price to support my website at no extra cost to you.
+*I have provided carefully chosen referral links in my post; as an Amazon Associate I earn from qualifying purchases which helps run my website at no extra cost to you.

 10 Self Care Tips for Fall